Theology of the Episcopal Burial Liturgy

 A priest on the staff at Saint Luke’s normally presides.
 Please contact the parish administrator to schedule an appointment with a priest to plan the service.
 Visiting priests, at the invitation of the family and in consultation with the parish clergy, can assist in the celebration.
-The Rev’d Ellis T. Bowerfind does not charge a fee for the service.
-A contribution may be made to St. Luke’s as an honorarium to the deceased or a contribution may be made to the Rector’s Discretionary Fund comparable to the organist’s fee.
+The priest does not charge a fee for the service.
+A contribution may be made to St. Luke’s as an honorarium in memory of the deceased or a contribution may be made to the Rector’s Discretionary Fund comparable to the organist’s fee.

 A reception following the service in parish hall is offered to members of St. Luke’s.
 There is a fee of $75/hour to use the parish hall, $25/hour to use the kitchen, and a flat fee of $50 for the sponsor.
 We have 10 60-inch round tables, 15 rectangular tables, and 150 chairs.
-Parish Hall is limited to 206 persons with chairs; 96 persons with chairs/tables in compliance with Fairfax County Fire Marshal.
+The parish hall is limited to 206 persons with chairs; 96 persons with chairs/tables in compliance with Fairfax County Fire Marshal.
 Please call the church office for more information.

 Saint.
 Luke’s offers a columbarium for the inurnment of the ashes of the cremated.
 Each niche has a granite nameplate of uniform size which is engraved with the name of the deceased and the numerical date of birth and death.
 Each niche is limited to the cremated remains of not more than two persons.
 The cost for a single niche is $1,000 and for a double niche $1,500.